UK Wheel Building Specifications

 Thank you for your interest in building/rebuilding a Hunt wheel, we are grateful for your support.
 This document is designed to assist you, not tell you exactly how to build a wheel, because as a qualified mechanic you already know that.
 The document takes you through the steps showing the tolerance and expectations we work to and helps to point you in the right direction regarding the information that is required during a repair, rebuild or build.
 This document is for steel spoked HUNT wheels.
 For carbon spoked wheels please refer back to us before commencing any work.

 Before you begin working with the wheel there are a few pieces of information that you need to know.
-Some of the information is constant, but some is model specific so needs to be checked - please get in touch via email, live chat or the phone, we are always happy to help.
+Some of the information is constant, but some is model specific so needs to be checked - please get in touch via email or live chat, we are always happy to help.

 - Spoke tension (this is given in kgf), is for the shortest spokes in the wheel (disc side for front/drive side for rear), the tension of the longer spokes will naturally be correct once the wheel is in dish and the shorter spokes are at tension.
 Spoke tension is an average.